tilt-dev/tilt.build/docs/live_update.md

 Every time a file changes, Tilt will run this command again.

-One of the major build optimizations that Tilt does is to keep the container running, and start the command inside the running container.
+One of the major build optimizations that Tilt does is to keep the container around, and start the command inside the running container.

 This is much closer to how we normally run commands for local development.
 Real humans don't delete all their code and re-clone it from git every time we need to do a new build!
 We re-run the command in the same directory.
 Modern tools then take advantage of local caches.
 Tilt runs commands with the same approach, but inside a container.

+* `restart_container()`

+This specifies that the container should be restarted after the other update steps have been applied.
+The files stay around and, in the case of k8s, the pod stays where it is.
+This is effectively just re-starting the service in the existing container.

+For languages/frameworks with hot reloading (i.e., they can pick up code changes without restarting the process), like node or flask, this step is unnecessary.

 In this guide, we explored just a few of the functions we can use in a `Tiltfile` to keep your build fast.
 For even more functions and tricks,